mccraigmccraig/freyja/README.md

   a modified computation, now including the additional function of the next "step"

-Let's look at the expansion of the simple `con` block from above, and by manually playing the role of the interpreter and `Handlers` see how the computation gets represented as `Freer` and how the non-terminal `Impure` structs get repeatedly interpreted until there is only
+Let's look again at the expansion of the simple `con` block from above, and by manually playing the role of the interpreter and `Handlers` see how the computation gets represented as `Freer` and how the non-terminal `Impure` structs get repeatedly interpreted until there is only